pyro-ppl/pyro/README.md

 - **Minimal**: Pyro is agile and maintainable.
 It is implemented with a small core of powerful, composable abstractions.
 - **Flexible**: Pyro aims for automation when you want it, control when you need it.
 This is accomplished through high-level abstractions to express generative and inference models, while allowing experts easy-access to customize inference.

-Pyro is in an alpha release.
-It is developed and used by [Uber AI Labs](http://uber.ai).
+Pyro is in a beta release.
+It is developed and maintained by [Uber AI Labs](http://uber.ai) and community contributors.
 For more information, check out our [blog post](http://eng.uber.com/pyro).

 ## Installing